 It seems that a lengthy journey on rutted roads with a view of the odious end of an equine animal convinced young James that the paradigms and intricacies of Latin were more agreeable than the challenges of teamstering.

 James ended up doing well with his school work.
 For his professional program he attended Hampden-Sydney College where his term of study included the era of revival that occurred during the presidency of John Blair Smith.
-Among the numerous students and village residents influenced by the revival was Nash Legrand.
-Blythe had made a profession of faith during his youth but since his arrival in Farmville it had waned due to corrupting influences from other students and Enlightenment seeded contempt for God and his revelation.
+Among the numerous students and village residents influenced by the revival was Nash Le Grand.
+Blythe made a profession of faith during his youth but since arriving on campus his zeal had waned due to corrupting influences from other students and Enlightenment seeded contempt for God and his revelation.
 However, through the Christian testimony of a fellow student young Blythe recommitted himself to Christ and purposed to become a minister.
 When Blythe graduated college in 1788 he returned to North Carolina for his divinity studies.

 Degree in hand, James Blythe chose for his theological tutor James Hall who was the minister of the Bethany Presbyterian Church near Statesville.
 Hall would spend his entire life not only pastoring but also teaching youth and ministerial candidates while serving on institutional boards including Princeton University and Princeton Seminary.
 He was also the founder of Ebenezer Academy in a log building which still stands today across the road from Bethany Church.
 Blythe completed his theological training with Hall and was licensed to preach by Orange Presbytery.